The Future Of Ebooks Will Be Change And More Change

 Yes, Amazon has a monopoly today, but monopolies never last forever.

-Amazon’s market share will gradually diminish as those with fresh new inventive ideas find ways to create new opportunities and revenue streams from ebooks.
+Amazon’s market share will gradually diminish as those with fresh, new, inventive ideas find ways to create new opportunities and revenue streams from ebooks.

 Just as Amazon did when it invented self-publishing.